-Week 1 (January 8): Syllabus Review, Introduction to Greco-Roman Society I (empire, economy, and religion), 1 Thessalonians
+Week 1 (January 7): Syllabus Review, Wycliffe Bible Quiz, the Nature of the Exegetical Task, 1 Thessalonians

 Readings: 1 Thessalonians, Horrell 153-80.

 PLEASE NOTE: The readings are to be done ahead of class.
 That is, the readings listed under Jan.
 8 should be done prior to coming to class.
 This is necessary in order to participate as fully as possible in the tutorial discussions.